An introduction to local payment methods

 Gain an advantage in Europe by accepting SEPA, which facilitates more than 20 billion transactions across 36 countries.

-Home to the world’s second and 10th biggest ecommerce markets, as well as the world’s most visited online marketplace, Amazon, North America, is something of an ecommerce superpower, worth $1,115bn in 2023.
+Home to the world’s second and 10th biggest ecommerce markets, as well as Amazon – the world's most visited online marketplace – North America is soemthing of an ecommerce superpower, forecasted to reach $1.45 trillion in 2025.

-When it comes to ecommerce sales, no country comes close to China, the biggest country in the Asia Pacific region, with $1,535bn in sales in 2022.
-The region is also home to Japan, the third biggest country in the world for ecommerce ($241bn).
+When it comes to ecommerce sales, no country comes close to China – the Asia Pacific region's biggest market – with an estimated $1.53 trillion sales in 2025.
+The region is also home to Japan, a top-tier market in its own right: its ecommerce market value is forecast at around $186 billion in 2025.

 Ecommerce has seen less penetration into The Middle East, North African and Pakistan economic areas than it has other major regions, but there are still plenty of digital consumers and a number of regional payment methods to be aware of.

 Now that we’ve discovered the most popular local payment methods in each region, let’s take a closer look at how consumers across the globe use these methods.
-The cited statistics comes from our guide: Switch on the right payment methods (which you can download at the link provided).
+The cited statistics comes from our guide: Switch on the right payment methods.

 Traditional payment solutions like credit and debit cards, PayPal and bank transfers are still preferable to alternative payment methods (APMs) for most European consumers, but the latter is growing in popularity.
 Methods vary from country to country, so you should conduct a fine-grained analysis of methods in the countries you operate in.
 Here are some things to be aware of when trading in Europe.

-Traditional methods of payment like cards and even cash-on-delivery are still the most widely used in MENAP - especially in Egypt, Jordan, and Pakistan for the latter - but there are signs that APMs are becoming more widely adopted:
+Traditional methods of payment like cards and even cash-on-delivery are still the most widely used in MENA, but there are signs that APMs are becoming more widely adopted:

 So, the growth of local payment methods and the importance of offering the most widely used options in any country in which you operate is clear, but what are the benefits for merchants?